Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Mudit Saxena about 3 years ago
+Mudit Saxena almost 4 years ago

 It's about time our progressive cities like Sacramento pick up the mantle and perform the hard work needed to address climate change!
 This is a step in the right direction and moves Sacramento towards carbon neutrality and at the forefront of the handful of cities that are making the change happen.
 Sacramento's municipal utility SMUD has already shown great leadership by committing to ZERO CARBON ELECTRICITY by 2030!
 It's now up to the citizens of this city to take on the challenge to move away from natural gas and on to clean electricity as the fuel to heat their homes.
 Breaking an old habit is not easy - and we are so used to natural gas that it seems like a very hard step to take - Questions like "What will we do when the electric power goes away?" seem hard to answer, but there are solutions to all these issues, such as batteries and grid and load management with smart controls.
 Old habits are hard to break, but this as good a reason to do it as any!